SFang-cmd/obiKnowledge/sophSpring/MGMT 5450/HW 2.md

 		- "What's different than you expected?"
 	- "I take pictures of really bad innovations" - Jeff Bezos
 	- Hypothesis-test experimentation techniques
 		- Attend seminars on topics outside your area of expertise
+		- Take apart a product that interests you
-	-
+		- Learn about different lifestyles
 - **The Five Discovery Skills**
 	- Doing:
 		1. Questioning - Break out of the status quo and consider new possibilities